-&lt;sup>13 As a related matter, whenever either of the two firms has expanded slightly in "horizontal" (sub-prime lending) or "vertical" (providing underwriting software to mortgage originators) directions -- or even publicly contemplated such moves -- critics have complained that the two companies' ability to expand arises solely from the low-cost funding that they enjoy from the implicit guarantee and not because of any inherent efficiency advantage.
+13 As a related matter, whenever either of the two firms has expanded slightly in "horizontal" (sub-prime lending) or "vertical" (providing underwriting software to mortgage originators) directions -- or even publicly contemplated such moves -- critics have complained that the two companies' ability to expand arises solely from the low-cost funding that they enjoy from the implicit guarantee and not because of any inherent efficiency advantage.

 of the financial world.
 The consequence of such a step for residential mortgage markets would be modest: Mortgage rates would probably rise by about 20-25 basis points (ceteris paribus).
-Because it appears that the United States already builds and consumes too much housing, this would be a move in the right direction.
+It is highly unlikely that grass would grow in the streets of America as a consequence, while grass surely would continue to grow in most backyards.
+Because the United States already builds and consumes too much housing, this would be a move in the right direction.
 Instead of backing a broad subsidy to housing through Fannie Mae and Freddie Mac, the federal government ought to focus on assisting first-time home buyers with low and moderate incomes (Calomiris, 2001; White, 2003).